saifshahriar/dwm-saif/README.md

 <br>
 dwm is an extremely fast, small, and dynamic window manager for X.

+## Why another DWM fork?
+DWM comes pretty usable.
+This fork of DWM tries to be minimal yet some features that I thought is missing (for my personal use obviously).
+The word *minimal* is different from person to person.
+To be fair, I even tried to get rid of the bar.
+Lol!
+Also, one of the main purpose for this project is learning the *beautifully unsafe C programming language* that dwm is written in. :/

+### Features:
+- Simple edited `config.def.h` file.
+- Ability reload dwm without logging out.
+Default key for this is `Mod4 + Shift + r`.
+- Gaps and the ability to change the gaps on the fly.
+See `keybindings` section.
+- *Smartgaps*: Show no gaps when there is only one window.
+- Ability to set colours from `~/.Xresources` or `~/.config/X11/xresources` file and automatically load the colours using this key combination `Mod4 + F5`.
+This basically runs the `xrdb -merge <xresources>` command from the above two places.
+- Centers terminal windows (or any windows defined in the config) to the center if it is the only window in that tag.
+Also change the `height`, `width` and the `y-offset` of that window.
+- Custom height for bar.
+- `Gaplessgrid` layout, but with gaps.
+- Toggle minimize.
+- No border when a window is minimized (can change the behaviour from the config).

+### More to come?
+- Maybe a `lua` config file.
+Not too crazy like `awesomewm`.
+I am not sure.
+Heh.

 ## Requirements
 - In order to build dwm you need the Xlib header files.
 - For colour emoji support, install `libxft-bgra`.
 Heres the [repo](https://github.com/uditkarode/libxft-bgra).